Description

 Risk and Exploitability

-The CVSS score is not provided and EPSS is unavailable, but the issue is listed as not being in CISA KEV.
-Exploitation likely requires a malicious guest VM to trigger the error path, and the bug introduces a data‑race that could degrade system reliability.
+The EPSS score is less than 1%, indicating a very low but non‑zero probability of exploitation, and the vulnerability is not listed in CISA KEV.
+The CVSS score of 5.5 classifies it as medium severity.
+Exploitation likely requires a malicious guest VM to trigger the error path; the bug introduces a data‑race that could degrade system reliability.
 The overall risk is moderate to high for environments with unmanaged or untrusted virtual machines, and the impact could manifest as denial of service or resource depletion.

 Remediation